Karthik-Sethu-Raman/evl/docs/design_decisions.md

 **Alternatives rejected:** A kernel module (`.ko`) is complex, unsafe to iterate on, and harder to debug without significant added benefit at this stage.

 **Conclusion:** FUSE is appropriate for the initial implementation.
+Implemented in Phase 1.

 ---